Scratchboard Drawings: Organic Fractals

 These drawings are currently available through the Demossa Gallery.
-You can also view the press release on the News section of this site.

 For many years, during long quiet evenings, listening to music, watching television or sitting quietly with family or friends, I have spent that time with a sketchbook in my lap.
 For several years I worked with silverpoint, an ancient technique of drawing with a sharpened stick of silver wire on paper with a specially created surface.
 With silverpoint drawings, it is impossible to get a truly dark line, so the entire drawing remains elusive, a little ghostly.
 It is a beautiful finish, quite unlike the bolder chiaroscuro of my other work.